Founded in 1947

 Click the link below for an informative web article:

-The Flying L became a favorite “watering hole” for war heroes, movie stars, and literary giants.
-The Ranch’s guests have included John Wayne, Slim Pickens, Willie Nelson, Tex Ritter, Jim Reeves, Ray Price, Buck Owens, Chill Wills, Robert Fuller and many more.
-The television show The Cisco Kid filmed at least one episode on the Ranch.
+The Ranch’s guests have included John Wayne, Slim Pickens, Willie Nelson, Tex Ritter, Jim Reeves, Ray Price, Buck Owens, Chill Wills, Jack Kramer, and Robert Fuller.
+The television show The Cisco Kid even filmed an episode at the Ranch.

 In 2013, Flying L Guest Ranch was purchased by long-time employees.
 The current owners have placed new emphasis on uncovering and appreciating the rich history of the Ranch.
 Restoration of the Pilots’ Lounge and T-Hangars have already begun.
 You can become a part of the Ranch’s rich aeronautical history by becoming a member of our Pilot’s club.

 In 1956, the great airman passed away due to a fatal plane crash.
 The Colonel’s Quarters and the Lapham’s Lodge were named so to commemorate Colonel Jack Lapham.
 May his memory forever carry on at the Flying L Guest Ranch.